Start by clicking on "Fill out the template"

 Whilst not mandatory, a lodger agreement can be witnessed, to help prove the validity of the agreement.
 Each party may therefore sign the agreement in the presence of a witness, who will then also sign the agreement.
 The witness should be an adult with capacity, who is not a party to the agreement.

 Written notice can be provided to the lodger under the agreement if the owner wishes for them to leave.
 The notice will specify a move-out date.
-If the lodger fails to leave after this, a formal eviction process can be followed and court order can be sought.
+If the lodger fails to leave after this, a formal eviction process can be followed and a court order can be sought.

 A lodger agreement must identify: